 '''

 [ODBC Drivers]

-Simba MySQL ODBC Connector 32-bit=Installed

-Simba MySQL ODBC Connector 64-bit=Installed

-[Simba MySQL ODBC Connector 32-bit]

-Description=Simba MySQL ODBC Connector (32-bit)

-Driver=/opt/simba/mysqlodbc/lib/32/libmysqlodbc_sb32.so

-[Simba MySQL ODBC Connector 64-bit]

-Description=Simba MySQL ODBC Connector (64-bit)

-Driver=/opt/simba/mysqlodbc/lib/64/libmysqlodbc_sb64.so

 '''

+''' Driver=/opt/simba/mysqlodbc/lib/32/libmysqlodbc_sb32.so Description=Simba MySQL ODBC Connector(64 bit) Driver=/opt/simba/mysqlodbc/lib/64/libmysqlodbc_sb64.so '''

 You can now connect to your data store by providing your application with a connection string where the Driver property is set to the connector name specified in the odbcinst.ini file, and all the other necessary connection properties are also set.
-For more information, see "DSN-less Connection String Examples" in Using a Connection String on page 42.
+For more information, see "DSN-less Connection String Examples" in Using a Connection String on page 44.

-For instructions about configuring SSL connections, see Configuring SSL Connections on a Non-Windows Machine on page 36.
+For instructions about configuring SSL connections, see Configuring SSL Connections on a Non-Windows Machine on page 38.

-For detailed information about all the connection properties that the connector supports, see Connector Configuration Properties on page 49.
+For detailed information about all the connection properties that the connector supports, see Connector Configuration Properties on page 51.